rubrikinc/terraform-aws-rubrik-cloudon/docs/quick-start.md

 # Quick Start: AWS S3 Rubrik CloudOn Terraform Module

 Adds Cloud Compute Settings to an existing archive location.
 The following steps are completed by the module:

+- Create a new IAM Policy with the correct permissions for CloudOn and attach it to the specified user.
 - Create a new IAM Role with the correct permissions for CloudOn to use the AWS VMImport service.
 - Create a new Security Group to allow the Rubrik Cluster to talk to the Rubrik Storm instances.
 - Create S3 and KMS endpoints so that Rubrik Storm can keep data on the AWS network.
+- Configures Cloud Compute Settings on Rubrik cluster.

 Completing the steps detailed below will require that Terraform is installed and in your environment path, that you are running the instance from a \*nix shell (bash, zsh, etc).